Meet Your Camino Team

 Her intention is that - by the end of the Camino - you'll feel more capable to live with your grief and have the skills to manage the feelings as they come up throughout life.

-We are David and Angelina, parents of Danya—our little son whose heart stopped in the womb at 36 weeks of pregnancy in July 2025.
+David and Angelina are parents of Danya—their little son whose heart stopped in the womb at 36 weeks of pregnancy in July 2025.

-Since that time, we’ve been on a healing journey—step by step, breath by breath—learning how to keep moving forward while carrying our love and our grief together.
-Along the way, we were blessed with the most compassionate support.
-One of the people who walked beside us was Stacy, who was there for Danya’s birth and who continues to accompany us as a chaplain and now our dear friend.
+Since that time, they have been on a healing journey—step by step, breath by breath—learning how to keep moving forward while carrying their love and grief together.
+Along the way, they were blessed with the most compassionate support.
+One of the people who walked beside them was Stacy, who was there for Danya’s birth and who continues to accompany them as a Chaplain, Bereavement Doula and dear friend.

-Before our pregnancy with Danya, we had often talked about walking the Camino together.
+Before their pregnancy with Danya, David and Angelina had often talked about walking the Camino together.
 David had already completed the full Camino twice and had discovered how walking opens space for peace, reflection, and renewal.

-After losing Danya, that dream became something deeper: Angelina had the vision of bringing other grieving parents with us on the Camino, on a journey of healing, gratitude, and gentle transformation.
+After losing Danya, that dream became something deeper: Angelina had the vision of bringing other grieving parents with them on the Camino, on a journey of healing, gratitude, and gentle transformation.

 David is a professional photographer with 15 years of experience running a photography company in Australia.
 He has a long history of personal development—including adventures to Tibet, Antarctica, Mt.
 Kilimanjaro, and walking the Camino—before moving to Bali to start a retreat centre supporting people's growth.
 He has served as a men's circle facilitator for five years in Bali, Australia, and online internationally.